Hacaric/Minecraft-2D-Clone/README.md

 _Textures and souds are copyed from Griffpatch's project._

 **Reuiements:**
- - Python 3.10 or higher - (match is used)
+ - Python 3.10 or higher - (match-case is used)
  - Pygame library  - can be installed by $pip install pygame

 **Controls:**